EngJay/rpi-os-from-scratch/README.md

 ### Raspberry Pi 2B

-The 2B is supported by QEMU, which is used to run the OS since I don't have one.
+The 2B is supported by QEMU, which is used to run the OS on this version since I don't have one.

 ### Raspberry Pi 3B